scanabc/testdrive/index.md

 # Security Startup Test Drive -Program

-Security Startup Test Drive is a risk-free way to see if you would enjoy a life of a security startup hacker.
+Security Startup Test Drive is a risk-free way to see if you would enjoy a life of a security startup entrepreneur.
 Do you have an idea for improving our online security?
 Have you thought of setting up your own company?
 Do you wonder if you're up for it?
 Security Startup Test Drive might be the thing for you!